BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 Results of the screening algorithm were encouraging.
 The out-of-sample test results show an area under the receiver operating characteristics (AUROC) of 0.84, and positive predictive value of 0.72 indicating that for every 10 patients identified by the algorithm, on average 7 of them are highly likely to be patients with BoPD.
 Accuracy is 0.82 and sensitivity and specificity are 0.54 and 0.92, respectively.

-Details of the data and algorithm development can be found in [publication & Conference](#6-publication--conference).
+Details of the data and algorithm development can be found in [Publication & Conference](#6-publication--conference).

 In addition, we have integrated the algorithm into a screening tool in both portable version ([section 3.1](#31-Portable-version)) and headless version ([section 3.2](#32-Headless-version)) for implementation.
 The portable version is developed in WinPython with graphical interface, where WinPython is a portable distribution of Python programming language for Windows, and therefore it only requires Windows operating system without the need to install Python.
 The headless version includes executable Python source code and therefore it requires an environment to execute Python (version 3.8).
 Prior to using either version of the tool, patient EHR data needs to be preprocessed in specific format as the input dataset for the screening tool (details see [section 2](#2-Preparing-input-dataset-for-the-screening-tool)).